My SEO Promise to you

 Always spell-check.
 Even good spellers make typos.

 Do not stuff your page with too many repetitions of keywords.
-Good content is nuanced and has a natural balance of keyword use.
+Reputable content is nuanced and has a natural balance of keyword use.

 Don’t have ‘Thin’ Content